-Jean Twenge is a professor of psychologist based at San Diego State University in the USA.
-She is a leading expert and researcher in how technology is changing the way children and teens are behaving in addition to generational behaviour and childhood development.
+Jean Twenge is a professor of psychology based at San Diego State University in the USA.
+She is a leading expert and researcher on how technology is changing the way children and teens are behaving in addition to generational behaviour and childhood development.
 She has a number of concerns about the adults of the future.

-She has written a number of books on the subject including:
+She has written a number of books including:

 - Generation Me

 - The Narcissism Epidemic

 Deep Work (Cal Newport)